-16.23 The finishing coat is applied using a stainless steel trowel to an approximate render thickness of between 1.2 and 2 mm (depending on particle size), then finished with a plastic trowel to create a textured finish.
-The drying time is dependent on conditions, but will typically be 24 hours, in accordance with the Certificate holder's instructions.
+16.22 The finishing coat is applied to the required thicknesses of 1.5 to 2 mm (depending on particle size), using a stainless steel trowel and finished with a plastic trowel to create a textured finish.
+The drying time is dependent on conditions, but will typically be 24 hours in accordance with the Certificate holder's instructions.

-16.24 Continuous surfaces must be completed without a break, eg working to a wet edge.
-Care should be taken to prevent the basecoats and finish coats from either drying too rapidly or freezing.
+16.23 Continuous surfaces must be completed without a break, eg working to a wet edge.
+Care should be taken to prevent the basecoats and finishing coats from either drying too rapidly or freezing.

-16.25 Care should be taken in the detailing of the system around openings and projections and at eaves (see Figures 8 to 11) to ensure adequate protection against water ingress and to limit the risk of water penetrating the system.
+16.24 Care should be taken in the detailing of the system around openings and projections and at eaves (see Figures 9 to 12) to ensure adequate protection against water ingress and to limit the risk of water penetrating the system.

-16.26 It is imperative that weather conditions are suitable for the application and curing of the finishing coats.
+16.25 It is imperative that weather conditions are suitable for the application and curing of the finishing coats.
 In wet weather, the finished walls should be protected to prevent wash-off.
 It is also advisable that protective covers remain in place until required.

-16.27 At the top of walls, the system should be protected by an adequate overhang (see Figure 8) or other detail designed for use with this type of system.
+16.26 At the top of walls, the system should be protected by an adequate overhang (see Figure 9) or other detail designed for use with this type of system.